Trash and recycling collection delayed

 Term Expires: December 2024

-Ward 2 (Vazquez) - Commissioner Joese Hernandez
+Ward 2 (Vazquez) - Commissioner Joese Hernandez, Vice-Chair

-Commissioner Hernandez is a local artist, MC, community organizer, human rights advocate, and political consultant.
+Commissioner Hernandez is a local artist, MC, community organizer, human rights advocate, political consultant and district and police aide for OC Supervisor Vicente Sarmiento.
 Originally from Mexico City, he migrated with his family at the age of 6 and was undocumented until he fixed his status at the age of 20.
 Though he first arrived in Santa Ana, his family raised him in Anaheim.
 After hosting and promoting events in the OC/IE ska scene, he was drawn to the vibrant creative scene in Downtown Santa Ana.
-He attended many open mics at The Den where he shared his poetry and songs with patrons and other artists.
+Joese attended many open mics at The Den where he shared his poetry and songs with patrons and other artists.
 It was in Santa Ana that he was inspired to start his own open mics.
-Inspired, he began in Fullerton and created the first open mic at Max Bloom's Cafe which inspired comedy open mics and other events at a place that quickly became a local creative hub.
-In 2011, after experiencing the passion and artistry of Santa Ana activists at marches and events, he chose to move his open mics to Santa Ana and started residing and working in Santa Ana.
-He began hosting a monthly ITZ Happenin!
-Full Moon Open Mic at El Centro Cultural de Mexico for 5 years.
-He also hosted poetry workshops with local youth at Valley High School and the Nicholas Academic Centers.
+He first began in Fullerton and created the first open mic at Max Bloom's Cafe which inspired others to start comedy open mics and events and then became a local creative hub.
+In 2011, after experiencing the passion and artistry of Santa Ana activists at marches and events, he chose to do open mics in Santa Ana.
+Joese began hosting a monthly ITZ Happenin!
+Full Moon Open Mic, started a podcast "The ITZ Happenin! show, and organized multiple arts and culture festivals through El Centro Cultural de Mexico.
+He is proud to serve on the arts and culture commission since 2021.

 First Appointed: February 2021